abhishekarya1/Hash-Define-myNotes/content/networking/notes.md

 - error control (detection and correction)
 - retransmission of lost segments

-Connection is closed via a **4-way handshake** using `FIN` segments initiated by the client.

 **Cons**:
 - maintaining states has memory overhead
 - creating connection has time overhead
 - high latency becuase of constant back and forth of meta segments like `ACK`

 ### Flow Control
-How much can the receiver handle?
+**How much can the receiver handle?**

-Receiver controls this using `RWND` (Receiver Window) by tuning Window Size field.
+Receiver controls this using `RWND` (Receiver Window) by tuning Window Size field of the Segment.

 We can send multiple segments in one go and one  `ACK` will come for all of them having latest one's sequence number.